kidaa30/ohimanual/tutorials/ESM_270/ESM_270_OHI_lab.md

 ### 3. Recalculate and visualize OHI scores

 Paste the following into your R Console to recalculate the scores with your modifications:
+NOTE: this will take take several seconds.
+Progress is logged in the R Console and will be complete when you see the `>` symbol again.

 ```
 source(file.path(wd, 'calculate_scores.r'))